 When cleaning aluminum frames, which you likely have if you purchased a greenhouse kit, look for bends in the frame, check the reinforcement plates for movement and keep an eye out for white blooms.
 While aluminum doesn’t rust, these white blooms are a similar type of corrosion.
 Fortunately, you can prevent further corrosion by painting, and in most cases, this should be enough to avoid serious problems.

-For dirt and gravel floors, it's a good idea to remove your weed-barrier mats and set aside any damaged ones that will need to be replaced.
-Obviously, for gravel floors, you'll need to remove the gravel first, so you may choose to avoid this step if you do not notice any weeds.
+- Remove your weed-barrier mats and set aside any damaged ones that will need to be replaced.
+For gravel floors, you'll need to remove the gravel first, so you may choose to avoid this step if you do not notice any weeds.

 Clean Your Surfaces, Equipment and Accessories

 Old soil can be loaded with problematic pathogens, like fusarium wilt, grubs, root aphids, pythium and more.
-That doesn't mean you need to throw it out, but it does mean that old soil should be rejuvenated.
-Simply put it in a compost bin for a year, and it should be healthy and fertile again.
+That doesn’t mean you need to throw it out, but it does mean that old soil should be rejuvenated.
+To refresh your soil, put it in a compost bin for a year, and it should be healthy and fertile again.
 In the meantime, start using new, disease-free soil that has already been composted for a year or that was purchased at a garden-supply store.

-Now that you know what's broken or showing signs of wear, you can take efforts to repair it.
-Bent or otherwise-damaged wood or aluminum will need to be repaired or replaced, and the best time to do this is when you notice the damage so it does not cause other problems in the greenhouse structure.
+While you're cleaning your greenhouse, make note of what's broken or showing signs of wear.
+Bent or otherwise damaged wood or aluminum will need to be repaired or completely replaced, and the best time to do this is when you notice the damage so that it does not cause other problems in the greenhouse structure.